hjfruit/qiufen/packages/cli/README.md

 ## FAQ

 - I run `yarn gk start` successfully, but i can't access the doc service in chrome.
-  Be sure that your port is not in non secure port list of chrome.
+  Be sure that your port is not in unsafe port list of chrome.